vvscode/docs/docs/voice/voice-for-android/voice-android-push-notifications.md

 ## Unregister a device

 If the user of the application logs out or performs a similar action, the push notification device token can be unregistered via `SinchClient.unregisterManagedPush()` to prevent further notifications to be sent to the device.
 Starting a client with `setSupportManagedPush(true)` will register the device again.

+## Active Connection

+If push notifications are not desired, the alternative is to use `setSupportActiveConnectionInBackground(true)` and then calling `startListeningOnActiveConnection()` to enable incoming calls and instant messages.
+Don’t forget to call `stopListeningOnActiveConnection()` when the user is no longer available for calls (for example if the application is no longer active).